hughobrien/psu-constitution/README.md

 	2. The wages of the PSU President shall come directly from the postgraduate Student Capitation

 	3. Once the Presidents wages have been deducted, the PSU will make a two-thirds contribution from postgraduate student capitation to UL Clubs and Societies.
 This will be made in two instalments; one in November and one in March.
+TODO: different dates for FY END.

 	4. Once the Presidents wages and the Clubs and Societies Contribution have been deducted, the PSU will make a financial contribution of a flat rate of 9,800€ to the ULSU for the services and support to be paid in Semester 1.